-(c) Reduction of oil and natural gas properties due to conveyance of Net Profits Interest: Historical cost of Underlying Properties \$ 550,925 Less: Asset retirement obligations (10,237) Property to be conveyed to the Trust 540,688 Multiplied by percentage allocable to Net Profits Interest 80% Historical cost of oil and natural gas properties to be conveyed to the Trust 432,550 Multiplied by Enduro Sponsor's retained interest 50% Reduction of oil and natural gas proved properties due to conveyance of Net Profits Interest to the Trust \$ 216,275 Accumulated depletion, depreciation, and amortization of Underlying Properties \$ (9,510) Multiplied by percentage allocable to Net Profits Interest 80% Accumulated depletion, depreciation, and amortization of oil and natural gas properties to be conveyed to the Trust (7,608) Multiplied by Enduro Sponsor's retained interest 50% Reduction of accumulated depletion, depreciation, and amortization due to conveyance of Net Profits Interest to the Trust \$ (3,804) (d) Gain on sale of Net Profits Interest calculated as follows: Gross cash proceeds from the sale of trust units \$ 350,000 Less: Net book value of conveyed Net Profits Interest (424,942) Plus: Enduro Sponsor retained interest in trust units 212,471 Payment of underwriting discounts, structuring fees and other offering expenses (30,000) Gain on sale of units \$ 107,529
+(c) Reduction of oil and natural gas properties due to conveyance of Net Profits Interest: Historical cost of Underlying Properties \$ 567,643 Less: Accumulated depletion, depreciation, and amortization (1,174)(1) Total oil and natural gas properties of the Underlying Properties, net 566,469 Less: Asset retirement obligations (38,446) Net property to be conveyed to the Trust 528,023 Multiplied by Net Profits Interest 80% Historical cost of oil and natural gas properties to be conveyed to the Trust 422,418 Multiplied by Enduro Sponsor's retained interest 50% Reduction of oil and natural gas properties due to conveyance of Net Profits Interest to the Trust \$ 211,209

+(1) The pro forma adjustment due to the conveyance of the Net Profits Interest on the accumulated depletion, depreciation, and amortization equates to 80% of \$1,174, or \$939

+Enduro Sponsor will continue to carry its 50% interest in the Trust as oil and natural gas properties at its original basis.

+(d) Gain on sale of Net Profits Interest calculated as follows: Gross cash proceeds from the sale of trust units \$ 350,000 Less: Net book value of conveyed Net Profits Interest (422,418) Plus: Enduro Sponsor retained interest in trust units 211,209 Payment of underwriting discounts, structuring fees and other offering expenses (30,000) Gain on sale of units \$ 108,791

-The gain on sale of units has been excluded from the unaudited pro forma statements of operations as the item is non-recurring.
+The gain on sale of units of \$108,791 has been excluded from the unaudited pro forma statement of operations as the item is non-recurring.

-The pro forma adjustments included in the unaudited pro forma statements of operations are as follows:
+The pro forma adjustments included in the unaudited pro forma statement of operations are as follows:

-(e) For the Acquired Assets, depletion, depreciation, and amortization expense was recorded based on units of production utilizing an estimated unit rate based on proved reserves.
-In addition, a pro forma adjustment was recorded to depletion, depreciation, and amortization expense for the unaudited pro forma statement of operations for the year ended December 31, 2010 to adjust the amounts recorded by Enduro Resource Partners LLC Predecessor to be consistent with the rates used by Enduro Sponsor as if the properties had been owned by Enduro Sponsor since January 1, 2010.
+(e) For the Acquired Properties, depletion, depreciation, and amortization expense was recorded based on units of production utilizing an estimated unit rate based on proved reserves.
+In addition, a pro forma adjustment was recorded to depletion, depreciation, and amortization expense to adjust the amounts recorded by Enduro Resource Partners LLC Predecessor to be consistent with the rates used by Enduro Sponsor as if the properties had been owned by Enduro Sponsor since January 1, 2010.